Notice - SLC HOLDINGS INC. and STRACON GROUP HOLDING INC. and ONTARIO SECURITIES COMMISSION, File No. 2026-6

 News provided byOntario Securities Commission

-TORONTO, Jan.
-27, 2026 /CNW/ - The Tribunal issued a Notice of Hearing to consider the application filed by SLC Holdings Inc. dated January 22, 2026, requesting an order that all trading in securities of Stracon Group Holding Inc., shall not commence, or shall immediately cease, unless and until the amalgamation between Stracon Canada and Stracon Holdings S.A. has been completed, and other related relief related to the amalgamation.

-A first case management hearing will be held on January 27, 2026 at 3:00 p.m. by videoconference.

-A copy of the Notice of Hearing dated January 27, 2026, and Application dated January 22, 2026, are available at capitalmarketstribunal.ca.
+A copy of the Order dated January 28, 2026, is available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat